Bagdad median real estate price is $189,800, which is less expensive than 88.5% of New York neighborhoods and 82.2% of all U.S. neighborhoods.

 Bagdad is a suburban neighborhood (based on population density) located in Gowanda, New York.

-Bagdad real estate is primarily made up of small (studio to two bedroom) small apartment buildings and single-family homes.
+Bagdad real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Bagdad neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 2000 and the present.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.